ironsf/test/README.md

-# test
+# test task
-Test Vagrant config
+Test Vagrant config using dafault setting of Vagrant (virtualbox is default provider)